Uninett/Argus/README.md

 ### Explanation of terms
 * `incident`: an unplanned interruption in the source system.
 * `event`: something that happened related to an incident.
-* `acknowledgement`: an acknowledgement of an incident by a user.
+* `acknowledgement`: an acknowledgement of an incident by a user, which hides the incident from the other open incidents.
+  * If `expiration` is an instance of `datetime`, the incident will be shown again after the expiration time.
+  * If `expiration` is `null`, the acknowledgement will never expire.
+  * An incident is considered "acked" if it has one or more acknowledgements that have not expired.
 * `start_time`: the time the `incident` was created.
 * `end_time`: the time the `incident` was resolved or closed.
   * If `null`: the incident is stateless.